 Blood magnesium maintained by depleting internal stores

-Serum magnesium levels are tightly regulated within a narrow range of 0.75-0.95 mmol/L through mobilization from bone and intracellular compartments, according to research published by de Baaij and colleagues in Physiological Reviews.
+Serum magnesium levels are tightly regulated within a narrow range of 0.75-0.95 mmol/L through mobilization from bone and intracellular compartments, according to de Baaij et al. in Physiological Reviews (2015).
 This homeostatic mechanism means blood levels can appear normal even when body stores are significantly depleted.

-“A normal serum magnesium result rules out overt clinical deficiency but does not assess whether stores are adequate,” the researchers noted.
+According to the original source, “a normal serum magnesium result rules out overt clinical deficiency but does not assess whether stores are adequate.”
 The current reference intervals were established from NHANES I population data in 1974 based on statistical distribution rather than clinical outcomes, and have not been revised in five decades.

 Clinical depletion score outperforms blood tests

 The NAKO-MRI study developed a Magnesium Depletion Score based on estimated glomerular filtration rate, proton pump inhibitor use, diuretic use, and alcohol intake.
-This clinical index successfully predicted metabolic syndrome and cardiac remodeling, while serum magnesium levels showed no such associations, according to findings published by Shugaa Addin et al. in the Journal of Clinical Endocrinology & Metabolism.
+This clinical index successfully predicted metabolic syndrome and cardiac remodeling, while serum magnesium levels showed no such associations, according to Shugaa Addin et al. in the Journal of Clinical Endocrinology & Metabolism (2026).

-Research by Costello and colleagues in Advances in Nutrition confirms that approximately 48% of US adults consume magnesium below the Estimated Average Requirement.
-This widespread dietary insufficiency may not be detected by routine blood testing, potentially missing opportunities for early intervention.
+Costello et al. in Advances in Nutrition (2016) found that approximately 48% of US adults consume magnesium below the Estimated Average Requirement.
+This widespread dietary insufficiency may not be detected by routine blood testing.

 Alternative biomarkers show limited validation

-Red blood cell magnesium and ionized magnesium tests have been proposed as alternatives to serum measurement, but research published in Annals of Medicine indicates these biomarkers have not been adequately validated to distinguish between clinical deficiency and subclinical insufficiency in outpatient populations.
+Red blood cell magnesium and ionized magnesium tests have been proposed as alternatives to serum measurement, but according to the original source material, current blood biomarkers including RBC and ionized magnesium have not been validated to reliably distinguish between clinical deficiency and subclinical insufficiency.

-Studies by Gullestad and colleagues in Scandinavian Journal of Clinical and Laboratory Investigation found that while RBC magnesium may better reflect intracellular stores, standardization and reference ranges remain problematic across different laboratory methods.
+Gullestad et al. in Scandinavian Journal of Clinical and Laboratory Investigation (1992) examined RBC magnesium as a potential biomarker, though standardization and reference ranges remain problematic across different laboratory methods.

 In a study of 9,568 participants, serum magnesium showed essentially no correlation with clinical depletion scores that successfully predicted metabolic syndrome and cardiac complications

-— Dr. Shugaa Addin, NAKO-MRI Study Team (Journal of Clinical Endocrinology & Metabolism, 2026)
+— Shugaa Addin et al., NAKO-MRI Study (Journal of Clinical Endocrinology & Metabolism, 2026)

 Key takeaways

-- Standard serum magnesium tests measure less than 1% of total body magnesium stores and may miss subclinical deficiency
+- Standard serum magnesium tests measure less than 1% of total body magnesium stores according to de Baaij et al. (2015) and may miss subclinical deficiency

-- Nearly half of US adults consume insufficient magnesium, yet blood levels may appear normal due to mobilization from bone and cellular stores
+- 48% of US adults consume insufficient magnesium per Costello et al. (2016), yet blood levels may appear normal due to mobilization from bone and cellular stores

 Frequently asked questions